PrincetonACM/princetonacm.github.io/announcements/index.markdown

 {% endcomment %}

+<a name = "c1-spring"></a>
+## **Announcement on Correlation One's Spring Competitions!**
+*February 21st, 2022 at 5:30 PM*

+This spring, we’re inviting you to compete in the East Coast Terminal and the East Coast Regional Datathon.
+This is a great learning opportunity for those who are interested in coding/data science and want to showcase their skills in a team-based setting.

+Apply NOW to either of these competitions or both and win a chance at **$15k** & recruiting opportunities at Citadel!

+Find more event details below, and feel free to email <a href="mailto:yusra@correlationone.com" target="_blank">yusra@correlationone.com</a> if you have any questions.
+We look forward to reviewing your application! **Deadline: February 24th at 5PM EST**

+:video_game: :joystick: <span style="color: #8DD8FF; font-size: 28px">East Coast Terminal (coding focused)</span> :video_game: :joystick:

+**When**:  February 28th - March 7th (flexible structure)

+**Where**: Virtual

+**Prizes**:  $15,000 + Exclusive recruiting opportunities with Citadel LLC and Citadel Securities

+**Who**:  Undergraduates, graduates, Ph.D., and post-doc researchers

+Terminal is a one of a kind games-based AI challenge, where players code strategies to automate gameplay, battling team vs team for prize money and job opportunities.
+For more information,  check out this brief clip to see Terminal in action!

+<span style="color: #8DD8FF; font-size: 28px"><a href="https://terminal.c1games.com/east" target="_blank">Here's the link to sign up!</a></span>

+:bar_chart: :computer: <span style="color: #f58025; font-size: 28px">East Coast Regional Datathon (data science focused)</span> :bar_chart: :computer:

+**When**:  March 21st to 28th (flexible structure)

+**Where**: Virtual

+**Prizes**:  $15,000 + Exclusive recruiting opportunities with Citadel LLC and Citadel Securities

+**Who**:  Undergraduates, graduates, Ph.D., and post-doc researchers

+Datathons are world premier data science competitions, bringing students to work on challenging problems with real-world data in a team-based setting.

+<span style="color: #f58025; font-size: 28px"><a href="https://www.citadel.com/careers/the-data-open/apply/?apply_to=east-coast-regional-datathon-3" target="_blank">Here's the link to sign up!</a></span>

+---

 <a name = "omc-talk"></a>
 ## **Come learn C++ with Old Mission Capital!**
 *November 14th, 2021 at 8:21 PM*